E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 A modulus of at least 768 bits was selected because the smaller 512-bit key was not sufficient for SSH version 2 in this lab.

-SSH version 2 was then explicitly configured:
+SSH version 2 was then configured:

 ```text
 ip ssh version 2